 One of the missions of RR:C19 is to accelerate peer review of COVID-19-related research across a wide range of disciplines and deliver almost-real-time, dependable scientific information that policymakers, scholars, and health leaders can use.
 We do this by soliciting rapid peer reviews of time-sensitive and interesting preprints, which are then published online and linked to the preprint servers that host the manuscripts.
-In addition to publishing reviews, we will invite some articles to be published in the journal.
-No article processing charges are required to submit or publish in RRC19.

 This is not traditional peer review.
 RR:C19 is trying to balance the need for rigor with the need for rapid responses.
 Of reviewers, the time for each review will vary based on the preprint and the reviewer.
 The general question we are asking reviewers is whether a preprint is reliable and trustworthy.
 Should the preprint be taken seriously or not?
 Are the findings strong and reliable?
 If not, and if the preprint is not informative or even misleading, what are implications?
 How might the range of evidence and ideas presented or asserted by the main claims of each preprint—whether good, bad, or neither—be used to further our knowledge in fighting the COVID-19 pandemic?

 We do expect that each manuscript is read carefully and critiqued on it’s strength of evidence.
 By participating, reviewers will support an innovative research review model created in response to the dire need within the research community to accelerate peer review for the daily influx of COVID-19-related preprints from around the world, across many disciplines.
 RR:C19 uses machine learning and a network of scholars to identify important preprints that are posted across pre-print servers such as medRxiv, bioRxiv, SSRN, and other repositories of articles that have yet to be peer-reviewed.